rsabackground-01

 Phase 1: Registration

-Use the "Register Your Team Now" button below to access the registration form.
-The form requires the contact information for both the teacher advisor/leader and the student participants.
+Registration requires the contact information for both the advisor and the student participants.
 An optional spot to write a short description of what app you plan to build and what need it is fulfilling in your school or community is available.
 This information gives your intern an idea of what your goals are, but if you don't have an idea yet, don't worry!
 Our interns can give you tips on brainstorming and design planning!

 Phase 2: Develop + Demo + Pitch Group Reflection